 Proposal 1-Election of Directors.
-The two nominees receiving the highest number of "FOR" votes at the annual meeting will be elected as Class II directors.
+The two nominees receiving the highest number of "FOR" votes at the annual meeting will be elected as Class III directors.
 This is called a plurality.
-Withheld votes and broker non-votes will have no effect on the outcome of the vote.
+Abstentions and broker non-votes will have no effect on the outcome of the vote.

-Proposal 2-Ratification of Selection of Independent Registered Public Accounting Firm for 2015.
-The affirmative vote of holders of a majority of shares entitled to vote and present at the annual meeting, in person or by proxy, is required for ratification of the selection of Ernst & Young as our independent registered public accounting firm for 2015.
-Abstentions will have the same effect as votes against the matter.
+Proposal 2-Ratification of Selection of Independent Registered Public Accounting Firm for 2016.
+The affirmative vote of holders of a majority of shares entitled to vote and present at the annual meeting, in person or by proxy, is required for ratification of the selection of Ernst & Young as our independent registered public accounting firm for 2016.
+If you return your proxy card and select "Abstain," it will have the same effect as a vote against the matter.
+Broker non-votes will have no effect.